louisejones101/Radstone-livery-stables-Milestone1/README.md

 ### Thank you page

-The thank you page only becomes accessible once you have submitted a message (I removed the post link to send the submitted data to the form dump and replaced it with get and the link to the thank you page).
+The thank you page only becomes accessible once you have submitted a message.
 The page has the same header and footer as the other pages and the same colour scheme.
 The page is based on the contact page with the same background image and box layout.
-The card-box contains a smiley face icon and some text thanking the user for sending a message and explaining expected timeframe the stables will get back to them.
-It also contains a return to home button to take the user back to the home page should they wish.
-Though they are able to access the other pages also with the navigation menu at the top.
+The card-box contains a smiley face icon, some text thanking the user for sending a message and stating a response timeframe.
+It also contains a 'return home' button to take the user back to the home page should they wish.
+Though are also able to access the other pages also with the navigation menu at the top.

 <br>